FallibleInc/security-guide-for-developers/README.md

-# Security guide for Web Developers
+# A practical security guide for web developers

 ### The intended audience